PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: Evaluation

 \subsection{Ablation Study}

-We perform ablation experiments to assess the impact of (i) input modality, (ii) cross-model transferability, and (iii) strategy search algorithms on PolyJailbreak’s effectiveness.
+We then perform ablation experiments to assess the impact of (i) input modality, (ii) cross-model transferability, and (iii) strategy search algorithms on PolyJailbreak’s effectiveness.

-\textbf{Impact of Input Modality Combinations.} To assess the contribution of different input modalities, we compare four settings: (1) \textit{Original Instructions}: direct use of unmodified malicious prompts; (2) \textit{Optimized Prompts}: text-only adversarial prompts generated by PolyJailbreak; (3) \textit{Original Instructions + Optimized Images}: pairing the original prompt with a crafted adversarial image (blank image used where inapplicable); (4) \textit{PolyJailbreak (Full)}: joint optimization of both text and image inputs.
-Table~\ref{tab:Comparative_experiment} reports the ASR results across all eight models.
+\textbf{Impact of Input Modality Combinations.} To assess the contribution of different input modalities, we compare four settings: (1) \textit{Original Instructions}: direct use of unmodified malicious prompts; (2) \textit{Optimized Prompts}: text-only adversarial prompts generated by PolyJailbreak; (3) \textit{Original Instructions + Optimized Images}: pairing the original prompt with a crafted adversarial image (blank image used where inapplicable); (4) \textit{PolyJailbreak}: joint optimization of both text and image inputs.

+Table~\ref{tab:polyjailbreak-results} reports the ASR results across all eight models.
 The full PolyJailbreak input consistently achieves the highest attack success rates, confirming the advantage of coordinated multimodal optimization.
 Replacing only the text with optimized prompts yields a significant ASR gain, with an average improvement of 49.67\%.
 However, this boost diminishes against models with advanced safety alignment (e.g., GPT-4.1, Gemini, Claude), where textual transformations alone fail to bypass robust safety mechanisms.
 Conversely, injecting optimized images while retaining the original instruction leads to noticeable ASR increases on models with weaker vision alignment.
 Yet, on models like LLaMA and Claude, this strategy is less effective than the original prompt, indicating that unimodal perturbations are insufficient against enhanced multimodal defenses.
 Overall, textual optimization primarily mitigates refusal triggers, while adversarial images provide a complementary evasion channel.
 Their synergy is key to maximizing jailbreak success.